ezequieljuliano/java-laboratory/springboot-joinfaces-bootsfaces/README.md

 * Java 8  (or higher);
 * The database used is PostgreSQL (you must create the bookmark database);
 * The JoinFaces starter used is based on BootsFaces;
-* The IDE used in development was Netbeans 8.2.
+* The IDE used in development was Netbeans/IntelliJ IDEA.